 • as a general tonic;

-• as a substitute for tea (weak solution restores strength, invigorates, improves appetite, cures headaches);
+• as a tea substitute (a weak solution restores strength, invigorates, improves appetite, cures headaches);

-• for the treatment of gums (injection and inside);
+• for the treatment of gums (injections and orally);

 Preparations based on chaga are also produced in the form of a cream.